ADR-007: Use registry pattern for agent management

 - ADR-004: Composable stream pipeline — StreamFormat from registry drives parser selection

-- ADR-005: Multi-source layered configuration — TOML overrides loaded via config system
+- ADR-005: Multi-source layered configuration — settings-level agent overrides can be applied with

 - ADR-009: Tool assignment as phase-level concern — ToolSet complements registry by defining per-phase tool access